Breadcrumb

 The nominator can be any of the following:

-- A First Nations arts, cultural or community organisation based in Australia.
+- an organisation based in Australia.

-Nominee Eligibility:
+Nominee Eligibility

-- Have a history of lifetime artist and cultural achievements that can be evidenced on a national and international platform
+- have a history of lifetime artist and cultural achievements that can be evidenced on a national and international platform.

 Assessment criteria

-The Red Ochre Awards Nominations will be assessed by Creative Australia’s First Nations Board against the following criteria:
+The Red Ochre Awards nominations will be assessed by Creative Australia’s First Nations Board against the following criteria:

-1. First Nations Community, Arts and Culture
+- First Nations Community, Arts and Culture

 - Significance of the contribution to First Nations arts and cultural expression.